 All-Rresidential dwelling units must meet minimum Residential Floor Area ("RFA") requirements.
 Both the minimum and maximum RFA below exclude any Balcony, Porch, Deck or patio that may be attached to the Unit for the tenant's use.
 Any Balcony, Porch or Deck in excess of 100 square feet shall be excluded from eligible basis.
-The minimum and maximum RFA requirements apply to new construction projects and rehabilitation projects where the Applicant is changing the structure of the unit to change the number of bedrooms in the unit or otherwise changing the exterior footprint of the unit.
+The minimum and maximum RFA requirements are only applicable to rehabilitation projects where the Applicant is changing the structure of the unit to change the number of bedrooms in the unit or otherwise changing the exterior footprint of the unit.